-- All proposals received by the published deadline will undergo an administrative review to determine if the proposal meets the requirements found in section 3, Proposal Preparation Instructions and Requirements.
+- 1. All proposals received by the published deadline will undergo an administrative review to determine if the proposal meets the requirements found in section 3, Proposal Preparation Instructions and Requirements.
 Proposals that are found to be noncompliant with the requirements in section 3 will be eliminated from consideration.
-NASA will notify the Offeror that their proposal has been eliminated and will provide the reason. - 2.
+NASA will notify the offeror that their proposal has been eliminated and will provide the reason. - 2.
 Proposals determined to be responsive to the administrative requirements will be evaluated.

 Proposals passing this initial screening will be moved forward to be evaluated and ranked on a competitive basis.

 Proposals shall provide all information needed for a complete evaluation.
 Evaluators will not seek additional information.
 Proposals will be technically evaluated by subject matter experts to determine the most promising technical and scientific approaches.
 The commercialization and business plan will be evaluated by a panel of 3rd party commercialization reviewers who are experts in determining commercial potential.
-Also, qualified experts outside of NASA (including industry, academia, and other Government agencies) may assist in performing evaluations as required to determine or verify the merit of a proposal.
-Offerors should not assume that evaluators are acquainted with the Offeror, key individuals, or with any experiments or other information.
+Offerors should not assume that evaluators are acquainted with the offeror, key individuals, or with any experiments or other information.
 Any pertinent references or publications should be noted in Part 5 of the technical proposal.

 Each proposal will be evaluated on its own merit.
-NASA is under no obligation to fund any proposal or any specific number of proposals in a given topic.
+NASA is under no obligation to fund any proposal or any specific number of proposals on a given topic.
 It also may elect to fund several or none of the proposed approaches to the same topic or subtopic.